The Pulse: Paris

 Kenneth searched his mind to make sense of it all.
 Could Martine's brain have somehow made a connection with her mother's brain over that distance?
 Could some wave or particle — or some combination of waves and particles — have resonated from one body to the next?
 Did it travel through some fifth essence, ether, or akasha of sub-molecular space?
 Were these the monads Leibniz imagined back in 1714 — fundamental particles that connected everything?
 Were these the god-strings that physicists made grand unified theories about?
 Or was this just another way of giving fantastic names — this brave o'erhanging firmament, this majestic roof fretted with golden fire — to the quintessence of dust?

-Kenneth imagined a modern-day alchemist, Stephanus of Trocadero, in his study, with its desk and four white walls.
-On each wall he had written a triple-layered series of formulae, inscribed eloquently in India ink.
+Kenneth imagined a modern-day alchemist, Stephanus of Trocadero, in a study with a desk and four white walls.
+On each wall Stephanus had written a triple-layered series of formulae, inscribed eloquently in India ink.
 It looked something like this:

-The jet-black layers ran from one end of the wall to the next.
+The jet-black layers ran from one end of the wall to the next, and from one wall to the next.
 Stephanus layered the functions of algebraic probability so that they could be read continuously.
-Like a dervish, he twirled on his left leg, as if it were the fixed foot of a compass, mesmerized by the beauty of the spell that he was under, that surrounded him completely.
+Like a dervish, he twirled on one leg, as if it were the fixed foot of a compass.
+He was mesmerized by the beauty of the spell he was under.
+It surrounded him completely.
 He giggled to himself when he realized that he had circled the square room, and thus accomplished what geometers had long claimed was impossible.

 This squared circle was broken only by the door when it was open.
 The thought of the door disturbed him greatly, even when it was shut.
 It broke the continuity, even in theory, even after he locked the door with bolts and chains.